LaMitaOne/LaMitaOne/README.md

 I used to move panels, forms, and pics around... and now I move avatars and whatever I want around. 😎
 (but with skia4delphi it looks much cooler)

-Lots of prototypes, but a bit more than only basics mostly... :D some just trys if I can get it done, but still surely usable for some to learn and get some beautiful things done faster :)
+Lots of prototypes, but a bit more than only basics mostly... :D some just trys if I can get it done.
+But all at a level where its starting to make fun :D so still surely usable for some to learn and get some beautiful things done faster :)

 > "The engine is not the framework.
 The engine is the code you write."
 > John Carmack